-Metrolink finally announced that their new Perris Valley Line would open on June 6, 2016.
-I looked at their new schedule and with my work schedule at Heninger Elementry School in Santa Ana, the only train that would work would be Train 734 at 1:00 PM getting to South Perris at 1:55 PM.
-Coming back it would be Train 735 at 2:45 PM, getting to Riverside at 3:35 PM.
-I planned to work until 11:40 AM as usual then drive home, meeting Robin Bowers at my house then I would drove us out to Riverside and buy our tickets once we got there.
-My only new mileage would be the new connecting track but it has been years since I was last on that piece on railroad.
-It would be new for Robin from the BNSF mainline to South Perris.
-We had a plan, now to just do it.
+Metrolink finally announced that their new Perris Valley Line would open on June 6, 2016 and upon studying their new schedule and comparing it with my work one at Heninger Elementary School in Santa Ana, the only train that I was able to take would be Train 734 at 1:00 PM which arrived at South Perris at 1:55 PM.
+On the return, it would be Train 735 at 2:45 PM, getting to Riverside at 3:35 PM.
+I planned to work until 11:40 AM as usual then drive home, meet Robin Bowers at my house and we would drove to Riverside and buy our tickets there.
+My only new mileage would be the new connecting track, but it has been years since I was last on that piece on railroad, whereas it would be new from the BNSF mainline to South Perris for Robin.

-We used the Metrolink ticket machine and I tried 'South Perris' but there was no match in the "S" section.
-So I tried "P" and South Perris was found there.
-I helped Robin get his ticket, then we picked up the new timetable and special Metrolink Matters newsletter about the opening of the Perris Line.
-We then took the elevators up and over the pedestrian bridge to the east platform where our Metrolink train was waiting for us with all doors closed.
-Time for some pictures.
+We used the Metrolink ticket machine and I tried 'South Perris' but there was no match in the "S" section, so I tried "P" and South Perris was found there.
+I helped Robin get his ticket, we picked up the new timetable and special Metrolink Matters newsletter about the opening of the Perris Line then took the elevators up and over the pedestrian bridge to the east platform, where our Metrolink train was waiting with all doors closed.

 First Union Pacific 8242 East went through Riverside.

 Metrolink 734, which would take us to South Perris on this first day of service.
-We then boarded the bicylce car on the train.
+We boarded the bicycle.

 Santa Fe Riverside station built in 1927.

-The train headed east up the BNSF mainline to the new connecting track where my new mileage would start.
+The train proceeded up the BNSF mainline to the new connecting track where my new mileage would start.

-When we reached the mainline to Perris, my new mileage would be over.
+When we reached the mainline to Perris, my new mileage was over.

 Sugarloaf Mountain.